Antrixauras/BV-Mart/README.md

 # BV-Mart
-An online goods trading web application developed in NetBeans using JSP and Servlet
+An online goods trading web application developed in Java using JSP and Servlet